By Shannon Chant, PAg., Crops Extension Specialist, Swift Current

 Considerations for control with herbicides:

-- Timing: Herbicides in the 2019 Guide to Crop Protection registered to control or suppress kochia have a range of application timings, from before kochia emergence to plants that are six inches high.
+- Timing: Herbicides in the 2020 Guide to Crop Protection registered to control or suppress kochia have a range of application timings, from before kochia emergence to plants that are six inches high.
+Always check the product label to ensure you are applying the herbicide at the recommended crop and weed stages.
 Post-emergent herbicide application timing may miss the seeds that germinate well into the growing season.

 - Plant characteristics: Herbicides can have trouble getting into the kochia plant because the leaves are covered in a soft, downy hair and have crystalline wax on the surface of the leaf.
 If a herbicide droplet gets stuck above the surface of the leaf, it won’t be absorbed into the plant.
 Surfactants can help overcome this for some products and should always be included if recommended.
 High temperatures can reduce the absorption or translocation of certain products.
 Some herbicides have a recommended minimum or maximum temperature for application.
 Spraying using these guidelines will help get the best results from the application.